andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/02-determining-direction-no-tools.md

 Morning/evening heuristic:
 - Morning: Sun is roughly in the east; shadows point roughly west.
 Evening: reverse.

-⚠️ Caution: High latitudes and daylight savings of intuition make these rough.
+⚠️ Caution: High latitudes and seasonal daylight changes reduce accuracy.
 Verify with at least one other cue.

 ## Polaris (Northern Hemisphere)
 Find true north at night.